 EFFECT:

-Automatic weapons are considered STABLE when they're mounted on a vehicle, tripod or turret.
+Automatic weapons are considered stable when they're mounted on a vehicle, tripod or turret.
 This is different from the Stabilised SA.

 Belt-Fed